Exaltation of the Holy Cross

 Triumph of the Cross

-The crosses in Catholic churches and in Catholic homes, along with the crosses that Catholics wear and sign themselves with, should always serve as a reminder of Jesus’ glorious victory.
+The crosses in Catholic churches and in Catholic homes, along with the crosses that Catholics wear and sign themselves with, should always serve as a reminder of Jesus’ glorious victory over sin and death.

 Non-believers may wonder why Catholics commemorate the Cross, the instrument that was used to torture and kill Jesus, not understanding that it is actually the means of salvation.

-By his death on the Cross and his Resurrection from the tomb Jesus defeated death, allowing man to enter Heaven and experience eternal life.
+By his death on the Cross and his Resurrection from the tomb, Jesus defeated death, allowing man to enter Heaven and to experience eternal life.

 The Cross of Jesus was captured by the King of Persia in 614 and returned to Jerusalem in 631 by the Byzantine Emperor Heraclius.

 Both the Catholic Church and the Orthodox Church celebrate the Feast of the Exaltation of the Holy Cross on September 14.
-The feast is also called the Triumph of the Cross.
+Celebrating both the discovery and the recovery of the True Cross, the feast is also called the Triumph of the Cross.

 The great paradox of Christianity: